cdimoulis/snackbar.js/README.md

   snack.stickyMessage('Acknowledge me!');
   // Display a message with a green background (adds class 'success') -> snack.success('You did it!');
-  // Display a message with a red backbround (adds class 'error') -> snack.error("Something didn't work");
+  // Display a message with a red background (adds class 'error') -> snack.error("Something didn't work");
-  // Display a message with a orangish/yellow backbround (adds class 'warn') -> snack.warn("I'd be careful if I were you...");
+  // Display a message with a orangish/yellow background (adds class 'warn') -> snack.warn("I'd be careful if I were you...");
 ```